Gobekli Tepe Turkey – The Oldest Temple of Humanity!

 Unearthing Göbeklitepe Turkey!

-When viewed from the profile, the head and body are depicted in a T shape, with arms and hands drawn on the pillars and a fox skin belt figure embroidered around the waist.
-However, the faces were not depicted, suggesting that the depiction was meant to be humorous.
-This led to the suggestion that these pillars might be the first gods in human history.
+Viewed in profile, the T-shaped pillars depict the head and body, with arms and hands etched on the sides, and a fox-skin belt around the waist.
+Interestingly, faces were not depicted, suggesting a symbolic or humorous representation.
+This has led some researchers to propose that these pillars could represent the first gods in human history.

-It is thought that the stones were transported from kilometers away, shaped by granite stones, and then shoveled onto land and erected on the hill.
-Studies show that it would only take around 50 men to carry these massive columns.
+Studies indicate that the stones were transported from kilometers away, shaped using granite tools, and then moved onto the hill.
+Surprisingly, it would have taken only about 50 men to lift and erect each massive column—a remarkable feat for prehistoric humans.

 The Religious in Göbekli Temple and Rituals!